hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 In order to be able as a [[ref:holder]] to express within a [[ref:Credential Request]] to the [[ref:issuer]] which kind of credential the [[ref:issuer]] shall issue to the [[ref:holder]], the [[ref:holder]] requires the [[ref:CRED_DEF]] from the [[ref:Verifiable Data Registry]] if not already available in local storage (step 6 + 7).
 The [[ref:Credential Request]] has to reference the same [[ref:CRED_DEF]] and [[ref:nonce]] as given in the preceding [[ref:Credential Offer]].
 Besides the [[ref:CRED_DEF]], the [[ref:holder]] also requires his [[ref:link secret]] in a blinded form, as well as the corresponding [[ref: Correctness Proof]] of his [[ref:link secret]].
 The [[ref: holder]] has now all relevant data for creating the [[ref:Credential Request]] (step 8).

 ::: todo
-- How does the link secret get blinded?
+- Add here: How does the link secret get blinded?
 How does the cryptography work?
-How does it work with correctness proof? ==> Out of scope?
+How does it work with correctness proof?
-- Does the holder really need to fetch the CRED_DEF from the ledger since the Credential Request only provides the cred_def_id, which the holder can obtain from the Credential offer?
 :::

 The resulting JSON for a created [[ref:Credential Request]] is shown here: